 NO federal, state (other than Bright Futures) or institutional financial aid will be disbursed to students selected for verification until the process is completed, discrepancies are resolved and any necessary corrections are submitted and processed by UNF.

-If selected for verification by the U.S. Department of Education or by UNF, students will be required to submit a signed official IRS Tax Return Transcript (if they filed a tax return) and W2s/1099s.
+If selected for verification by the U.S. Department of Education or by UNF, students will be required to submit a signed copy of an IRS Tax Return Transcript or signed copy of a tax return and W2s/1099s, if applicable.

-- Dependent students must also submit a signed official parent IRS Tax Return Transcript and W2s/1099s.
+- Dependent students must also submit a signed parent IRS Tax Return Transcript or copy of a signed taxed return and W2s/1099s, if applicable

-- Independent married students must submit spouse W2s/1099s and a signed IRS Tax Return Transcript, if their spouse filed taxes separately.
+- Independent married students must submit spouse W2s/1099s and a signed IRS Tax Return Transcript or signed copy of a tax return, if their spouse filed taxes separately.

 Official Tax Return Transcripts may be obtained by: